 Forcing Clivia to Bloom

 It is possible to force clivia to bloom once the initial flowering period is over.
 Clivia needs a cold period of 25-30 days in order to bloom.
-You can simulate this natural cold period by placing your clivia in a cool area with daytime temperatures at about 40-60 degrees F. (4-15 C.), but no lower than 35 degrees F. at night (1.6 C.).
+You can simulate this natural cold period by placing your clivia in a cool area with daytime temperatures at about 40-60 degrees F. (4-15 C.), but no lower than 35 degrees F. (1.6 C.) at night.
 Do not water your clivia during this cold period.

 After a 25- to 30-day cold period, you can slowly increase the temperature where the clivia is located.
 Also, slowly and gradually increase the watering.
 Use a fertilizer with high potassium at this time.
 Doing these things will force the clivia to bloom.

 Turn the pot slightly every day so that buds and blooms will be encouraged to grow evenly around the plant.
 Once the clivia is blooming again, go back to using a 20-20-20 fertilizer every two weeks.